Kettle Whistle

-Kettle Whistle is a compilation album by alternative rock band Jane's Addiction, released November 4, 1997 on Warner Bros.
+Kettle Whistle is a compilation album by alternative rock band Jane's Addiction, released November 4, 1997, on Warner Bros.
 Issued to coincide with the 1997 "Relapse" tour, the album – originally titled It's My Party – includes new, alternate, unreleased and live tracks.

-Certified gold in the U.S., for sales in excess of 500,000, Kettle Whistle is the only Jane's release to feature Flea on bass (he plays trumpet on Nothing's Shocking).
+Certified gold in the U.S., for sales in excess of 500,000, Kettle Whistle is the only Jane's release to feature Flea on bass guitar, though he played trumpet as a guest on their album Nothing's Shocking.
 The liner notes feature an anecdotal article on the band by Henry Rollins.

 Background

-When asked about the material on the album in a November 1997 Guitar World interview, Dave Navarro stated, "Almost all of it was chosen by Stephen [Perkins] who is, like, the Jane’s Addiction archivist.
+When asked about the material on the album in a November 1997 Guitar World interview, guitarist Dave Navarro stated, "Almost all of it was chosen by [drummer] Stephen [Perkins] who is, like, the Jane’s Addiction archivist.
 He basically has every demo tape and every board tape from every show.
 He put together what he thought was a nice, well-rounded ensemble of live stuff, studio outtakes, remixes, demos and things that never made it to record.
 At this moment, some of it’s still open to debate.
 Given the amount of material, I don’t think the three of us are ever going to be totally in agreement about every single cut.
 But I feel proud of and stand behind every piece of music that we made."